Pole Vault (communications system): Initial concept

 The next day they learned that the PPO was already well along the process of accepting the ADCOM-like system being proposed by the CSRDE.
 This used two separate frequencies, one at 2.0 GHz and another at 400 MHz, to allow switching between the two to avoid interference.
 The matter was then sent back to the U.S. for review.
 After months of silence, on April 2, 1953, the DDP sent a letter to Bell, Canadian Pacific Railway and Canadian National Railway, at that time the only three firms with national telecommunications experience, stating they would be taking bids on the system based on the CSRDE concept.

-In a April 30 letter, Bell agreed to bid on the project, but only if the risks of using the CSRDE system were acknowledged.
+In an April 30 letter, Bell agreed to bid on the project, but only if the risks of using the CSRDE system were acknowledged.
 This was accepted, and on July 23 the contract with the DDP was signed.
 The phase one development for the sites between Goose Bay and Gander had a handover date of September 30, 1955.
 The radio systems were provided by third parties; Canadian General Electric produced the 2.0 GHz system while Canadian Westinghouse supplied the 400 MHz system, and Canadian Marconi supplied various other pieces of equipment.
 A test link was operational between Bell's corporate office in downtown Montreal and Ormstown, southwest of the city about 50 km away.
 Further testing was needed, but progress was being made.